 Content Additional information

-How to prepare the internal financial statements of imited liability companies.
-The financial statements will be:
+ow to prepare the internal financial statements of limited The financial statements will be:

-income statements
+iability companies. • income statements

-statement of changes in equity
+• statement of changes in equity

-statement of financial position.
+• statement of financial position.

 Note: these statements will be for internal use and not for publication.

 The income statement should include the distinction between:

-profit from operations
+• profit from operations

-profit for the year before tax
+• profit for the year before tax

-profit for the year after tax.
+• profit for the year after tax.

 Statement of changes in equity could include entries for:

 opening balances

-share issues including those made at a premium
+• share issues including those made at a premium

 dividends paid

-profit (or loss) for the year
+• profit (or loss) for the year

-closing balances.
+• closing balances.

-Statement of financial position will have the following sub-headings:
+Statement of financial position will have the following sub- headings:

-current assets
+• current assets

-non-current assets
+• non-current assets

 • equity

 non-current liabilities

-current liabilities.
+• current liabilities.

 Note: preference shares and general reserves will not be examined.

-Rights issues, bonus issues and the revaluation of non- current assets will not be examined at AS level.
+Rights issues, bonus issues and the revaluation of non-current assets will not be examined at AS level.